vanHeemstraPublications/dev-to/articles/defense-in-depth-of-cyber-carrots.md

 ---
-title: "Protecting Your Prize-Winning Cyber-Carrots: A Defense-in-Depth Guide to Azure AKS with Crossplane v2"
+title: "Defense in Depth of Cyber Carrots: A Bunny-Proof Guide to Cloud Security"
 published: false
-description: "Learn how to apply layered security controls to your Azure AKS deployments using Crossplane v2 - because cyber-rabbits are always hungry for your data!"
+description: "Protecting your precious cloud carrots from sneaky cyber rabbits using Azure and Crossplane - now with 100% more layers!"
 tags: [crossplane, kubernetes, azure, security]
 series: "Infrastructure as Code Adventures"
 cover_image: "https://raw.githubusercontent.com/vanHeemstraPublications/dev-to/main/images/defense-in-depth-of-cyber-carrots.png"